pavkids84-dev/cloud-infrastructure-labs/linux/README.md

 → Return an error if var is unset or null

 ${var:+word}
-→ Use word when var has a value
+→ Use word when var contains a value
 ```

 String pattern removal: